Home » What are the pros and cons of a long escrow?

 Dear Phyllis,

-I read your real estate column and understand that many homes are selling quickly.
-But I have a higher valued home which has been on and off the market for nearly a year.
-My agent brought me an offer but the buyer doesn’t want to close for five months.
+I read your real estate column and understand that many homes in Glendale are selling quickly.
+But I have a higher-valued home which has been on and off the market for nearly a year.
+My agent brought me an offer, but the buyer doesn’t want to close for five months.
 What are the pros and cons of such a long escrow?
+RT

 Dear RT,

-Number 3 is critical and you may wish to discuss that verbiage with a real estate attorney.
+The last item is critical, and you may wish to discuss that verbiage with a real estate attorney.

 Leave a Reply